tiredboffin/tiredboffin.github.io/notes/fujifilm-camera-history.md

 The oldest Fujifilm firmware available for analysis comes from the FinePix S7000, released in July 2003.
 Early examination suggests that the camera ran on a MIPS-based Toshiba TX4927 processor paired with the VxWorks real-time operating system from Wind River Systems.
 Several successors -- including the FinePix S3 Pro and S5100 -- have followed the same design path, relying on the Toshiba TX49 CPU family and the same VxWorks RTOS.
 To date, I believe this remains the earliest verifiable evidence of the CPU architecture used inside Fujifilm’s digital cameras.

-Fujifilm began using ARM processors starting with F10 relased in August 2005.
+Fujifilm began using ARM processors starting with Finepix F10 relased in August 2005.
 These models ran on a single-core [ARM 1136F-S CPU](https://en.wikipedia.org/wiki/ARM11) with the [Norti MiSPO RTOS](http://www.mispo.co.jp/document/no4guide.pdf).

 From a reverse-engineering perspective, the Norti MiSPO RTOS based cameras appear to share far more common code with later Fujifilm models than the earlier VxWorks RTOS-based generation.